openebs/openebs/README.md

 You could also follow our [QuickStart Guide](https://docs.openebs.io/docs/overview.html).

-OpenEBS can be deployed on any Kubernetes cluster - either in the cloud, on-premise or developer laptop (minikube).
+OpenEBS can be deployed on any Kubernetes cluster - either in the cloud, on-premise, or developer laptop (minikube).
 Note that there are no changes to the underlying kernel that are required as OpenEBS operates in userspace.
 Please follow our [OpenEBS Setup](https://docs.openebs.io/docs/overview.html) documentation.
 Also, we have a Vagrant environment available that includes a sample Kubernetes deployment and synthetic load that you can use to simulate the performance of OpenEBS.
-You may also find interesting the related project called Litmus (https://litmuschaos.io) which helps with chaos engineering for stateful workloads on Kubernetes.
+You may also find the related project called Litmus (https://litmuschaos.io), which helps with chaos engineering for stateful workloads on Kubernetes.

 ## Status

 OpenEBS is one of the most widely used and tested Kubernetes storage infrastructures in the industry.
 A CNCF Sandbox project since May 2019, OpenEBS is the first and only storage system to provide a consistent set of software-defined storage capabilities on multiple backends (local, nfs, zfs, nvme) across both on-premise and cloud systems, and was the first to open source its own Chaos Engineering Framework for Stateful Workloads, the [Litmus Project](https://litmuschaos.io), which the community relies on to automatically readiness assess the monthly cadence of OpenEBS versions.
-Enterprise customers have been using OpenEBS in production since 2018 and the project supports 2.5M+ docker pulls a week.
+Enterprise customers have been using OpenEBS in production since 2018, and the project supports 2.5M+ docker pulls a week.

 The status of various storage engines that power the OpenEBS Persistent Volumes are provided below.
-The key difference between the statuses are summarized below:
+The critical difference between the statuses are summarized below:
 - **alpha:** The API may change in incompatible ways in a later software release without notice, recommended for use only in short-lived testing clusters, due to increased risk of bugs and lack of long-term support.
 - **beta**: Support for the overall features will not be dropped, though details may change.
 Support for upgrading or migrating between versions will be provided, either through automation or manual steps.
-- **stable**: Features will appear in released software for many subsequent versions and support for upgrading between versions will be provided with software automation in the vast majority of scenarios.
+- **stable**: Features will appear in released software for many subsequent versions, and support for upgrading between versions will be provided with software automation in the vast majority of scenarios.

 | Storage Engine | Status | Details |